btweinstein/btweinstein.github.io/index.md

 </p>

 Hello!
 Thanks for coming to my website.
-Here, you will find information about my many different open-source comptuational and research projects.
+Here, you will find information about my many different open-source computational projects on Github and my research.

-# Projects